 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
-Certain Plan investments are shares of various commingled funds which were managed by Mercer HR Services, LLC.
-In addition, Northern Trust serves as the custodian for certain funds.
+Certain Plan investments are shares or units of various commingled funds which were managed by Mercer HR Services, LLC, the Plan's record keeper.
+In addition, Northern Trust serves as the custodian for certain commingled funds.
 The Plan invests in common stock of the Company and issues loans to participants.